fbpx ...

 You will usually be provided an accurate figure which shows the maximum amount that you are approved for.
 Most builders prefer buyers that have been preapproved because they know that there will not be any problems with the purchase of their home.

 Title insurance is insurance that protects the lender and buyer against any losses incurred from disputes over the title of a property.
+Title insurance is not mandatory in Ontario, however many banks or lenders require it.

 Most mortgages originated today calculate interest in arrears, unlike consumer loans which calculate interest to the date of payment receipt.
 As an example, when borrowers pay their February mortgage payments, they are paying the January interest.
 This method of calculating interest is based on a 360 day year in which each month has 30 days.